Appukr2000/SOLANABEGINEERCGHALLANGE-1/README.md

-# Solana Challange-1  Wallet Connection
+# SOLANA PROOF BEGINNER PROJECT-1(React Application)
 This is solana challenge-1 for.
 The script contains an application for demonstrating the connection and  transferring of SOL to a wallet through solana block chain using phantom wallet.